alphagov/feedback/docs/email_survey_signups.md

 in static they do not have match rules on the path - response that gets past an `survey_id` check and is in the `active?` time period will be sent an email.

-The email is sent using GOV.UK Notify using the "GOV.UK Surveys" service and a hardcoded email template (name: `email_survey_signup`, id: `8fe8ab4f-a6ac-44a1-9d8b-f611a493231b`) that belongs to that service.
+The email is sent using GOV.UK Notify using the "GOV.UK Public" service and a hardcoded email template (name: `email_survey_signup`, id: `8fe8ab4f-a6ac-44a1-9d8b-f611a493231b`) that belongs to that service.
 This means that all running instances must use API keys for the same service or the template won't exist.
 The API key is provided with the env var:

-    SURVEY_NOTIFY_SERVICE_API_KEY
+    GOVUK_NOTIFY_API_KEY

 Deployed environments have this filled in via puppet and our standard mechanism for handling keys.
 On the GOV.UK dev vm you'll want to join the service on